aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/drawing-objects/delete/_index.md

 ﻿---
-title: "Delete"
-second_title: "Drawing Objects in a Word Document"
+title: "Delete a `DrawingObject` from a Word document"
 type: docs
 url: /drawing-objects/delete/
-aliases: [/delete-drawing-object-from-document/]
-description: "Delete drawing objects from a Word document"
+description: "Delete a `DrawingObject` from a Word document"
 weight: 20
 ---

-Removes a DrawingObject from the document node.
+Deletes a `DrawingObject` from a Word document.

-## Delete drawing objects from Word document REST API
+## Delete a `DrawingObject` from a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|